 Listen to nature sounds and music that support your sense of well-being, reduces stress, and makes you feel better.

 Monitor your news consumption, both time and content.
 Seek out inspiring, positive stories of action and healing.

 Gratitude and Joy

 What are you grateful for?
 What brings you joy?
 Remind yourself daily and experience them.

 Learn and Act

 Learn about climate justice issues.
 Create a vision of the world you want to live in.
-Find meaningful ways to you to use your skills to address the climate crisis, in your spheres of influence.
+Find meaningful ways to you to use your skills to address the climate crisis, in your spheres of influence, whether it's creating art, doing advocacy, scientific research, tree planting, teachingetc., it's all needed!
 Taking action also means taking care of ourselves and each other.